ars-dev-br/learning/README.md

 Currently, I'm reading [Real World OCaml](https://realworldocaml.org/).
 You should check it out if you interested in learning OCaml too.

-If you wondering if or why you should learn it, this [retrospective](http://roscidus.com/blog/blog/2014/06/06/python-to-ocaml-retrospective/) of porting [0install](http://0install.net) from Python to OCaml by Thomas Leonard might be a good start.
+If you're wondering if or why you should learn it, this [retrospective](http://roscidus.com/blog/blog/2014/06/06/python-to-ocaml-retrospective/) of porting [0install](http://0install.net) from Python to OCaml by Thomas Leonard might be a good start.